 One of the most significant issues in relation to the water abstraction and associated weir on the Manganui River is the provision for fish habitat and fish passage through the residual flow reach and past the weir at Tariki Road.
-The fish pass (Photo 1) and residual flow of 400 L/s have been designed to provide:
+The fish pass (Photo 1) and residual flow of 400L/s have been designed to provide:

-- Passage for trout through the critical reach between the weir and the Mangamawhete Stream (8 km downstream); and - Some native fish habitat and passage.
+• Passage for trout through the critical reach between the weir and the Mangamawhete Stream (8km downstream); and

+• Some native fish habitat and passage.

-Improved fish diversity and abundance are key aspects for determining the success of the fish pass and residual flow with respect to the objectives above, however key native indicator species, including redfin bully and torrentfish, also provide important information on the successful passage through the residual flow reach and past the weir.
-Previous annual reports detail the results of numerous fish surveys undertaken in relation to the Motukawa HEP, and these are useful reference documents, providing a valuable historical perspective.
+Improved fish diversity and abundance are key aspects for determining the success of the fish pass and residual flow with respect to the objectives above however, key native indicator species, including redfin bully and torrentfish, also provide important information on the successful passage through the residual flow reach and past the weir.
+Previous annual reports detail the results of numerous fish surveys undertaken in relation to the Motukawa HEP scheme, and these are useful reference documents, providing a valuable historical perspective.

 Surveys have recorded longfin eel, shortjaw kokopu, redfin bully and inanga upstream of the weir.
 However, torrentfish, which have been recorded at the bottom of the fish pass, have never been recorded upstream of the weir.
 This indicates that most fish species expected to be present at this altitude and distance inland have been able to use the fish pass to continue upstream.
-Fish surveys undertaken for the Company by a consultant in 2020 and 2021 found an absence of inanga and torrentfish upstream and downstream of the weir.
+Fish surveys undertaken for the Company by a consultant in 2020 and 2021 found an absence of inanga and torrentfish upstream and downstream of Tariki weir.

-Aside from some minor improvements to be made, this is a prime example of a comprehensive fish pass which takes into consideration the size of the river as well as the species that would be expected at this fish pass consideration in other catchments.
+This is an example of a comprehensive fish pass which takes into consideration the size of the river as well as the species that would be expected at this fish pass consideration in other catchments.
 While it is the best example of a fish pass in the region, it must undergo continual maintenance to remain effective for all species that would be expected to use it.
-The consent holder carried out some maintenance work on the fish pass during the first part of the monitoring period.
-However, further maintenance work is recommended to make some improvements to sections of the pass.
-Council is working with the Company to achieve this.
+River flows also have the effect of altering some of the steps within the pass.

-Photo 1 Photos of the fish pass, which has an approximate 90 degree bend midway.
-Left photo facing downstream from the weir towards the bend to the left.
-Right photo facing downstream towards the river from the bend (2022-2023)
+Photo 1 Photos of the fish pass, which has an approximate 90 degree bend midway

+Note: Left photo facing upstream and right photo facing downstream towards the Manganui River below Tariki weir (April 2024).

-Work during the previous monitoring period to remediate the residual leakage from the sluice gate was undertaken to address elvers being attracted into the sluice canal.
+Previously, work to remediate the residual leakage from the sluice gate was undertaken to address elvers being attracted into the sluice canal.
 This included the installation of a perched pipe outfall.
-The aim of this pipe is to remove the attractant flow from the sluice channel.
+The aim of this pipe is to remove the attractant flow from the sluice channel (Photo 2 and 3).

-No fish surveys were completed during this reported period, with the last survey undertaken and reported on during the 2017-2018 monitoring period.
+No fish surveys were completed during this reported period, with the last survey undertaken and reported on during the 2017/18 monitoring period.
 Once the renewal of the consents process has been completed, consideration will be given with regard to fish surveys.

-Photo 2 Old sluice gate leak (left (2019-2020)) and race (right (2022-2023))
+Photo 2 Old sluice gate leak (left (2019-2020)) and race (right (2022/23))